 - 3 Life Insurance Options That Don’t Impact Aid

-- How The Death Benefit Affects Your Aid
+- How Does Receiving The Death Benefit Affects Your Aid?

 - Final Thoughts

 Let’s start off and discuss Medicaid.
-Skip ahead if you already have a solid understanding of Medicaid.
+Skip ahead if you already have a solid understanding of the Medicaid program.

 What Is Medicaid?